 A study of modern Chinese history from the overthrow of imperial rule to the present.
-Topics include the interactions between China and the West, democracy and modernization in China, the May Fourth Movement, the Nationalistic Revolution, the Sino-Japanese Wars, the rise of Communism, the Cultural Revolution and reform in the 1990s.
+Topics include the interactions between China and the West, democracy and modernization in China, the May Fourth Movement, the Nationalistic Revolution, the Sino-Japanese Wars, the rise of Communism, the Cultural Revolution and reform since the 1980s.